How Much Does an Eviction Cost in Los Angeles CA [2026 Guide]

-The cost of eviction depends on whether the case is uncontested or contested, the type of legal representation, and the property location.
-On average, landlords face the following:
+Eviction costs can vary significantly depending on whether the case is uncontested or contested, the complexity of the legal process, and the location of the rental property.

 Several factors can influence the total cost of evicting a tenant in Los Angeles: